MaximSchoemaker/Pondr/public/courses/flower_garden/1_garden_varieties/4_colors/copy.md

 ---
 Challenge!
 - Create the famous `"black"` tulip...
-- Change the colours to whatever you want! ✨
+- Or change the colours to whatever you want! ✨